Shankill Road: The Troubles

 During the Troubles, the Shankill was a centre of loyalist activity.
-The modern Ulster Volunteer Force (UVF) had its genesis on the Shankill and its first attack occurred on the road on 7 May 1966 when a group of UVF men led by Gusty Spence petrol bombed a Catholic-owned pub.
+The modern Ulster Volunteer Force (UVF) had its genesis on the Shankill and its first attack occurred on the road on 7 May 1966 when a group of UVF men led by Gusty Spence petrol bombed a Catholic-owned pub in Upper Charleville Street.
 Fire also engulfed the house next door, killing seventy-seven-year-old Protestant widow, Matilda Gould, who lived there.
-This was followed on 27 May by the murder of John Scullion, a Catholic, as he walked home from a pub.
-On 26 June a Catholic civilian, Peter Ward, a native of the Republic of Ireland, was killed and two others wounded as they left a pub on the Shankill's Malvern Street.
+This was followed on 27 May by the murder of John Scullion, a Catholic, as he walked home from a pub in the Clonard area.
+On 26 June a Catholic civilian, Peter Ward, was killed and two others wounded as they left a pub on the Shankill's Malvern Street.
 Shortly after this attack, Spence and three others were arrested and later convicted.
-The UVF continued to be active on the Shankill throughout the Troubles, most notoriously with the Shankill Butchers led by Lenny Murphy, as well as the likes of William Marchant and Frankie Curry, the latter a member of the Red Hand Commando.
+The UVF continued to be active on the Shankill throughout the Troubles, most notoriously with the Shankill Butchers led by Lenny Murphy, as well as the likes of William Marchant and Frankie Curry.

-Similarly, the Ulster Defence Association, established in September 1971, began on the Shankill when vigilante groups such John McKeague's Shankill Defence Association and the Woodvale Defence Association merged into a larger structure.
-Under the leadership of Charles Harding Smith and Andy Tyrie, the Shankill Road became the centre of UDA activity, with the movement establishing its headquarters on the road.
-Leading members such as James Craig, Davy Payne and Tommy Lyttle made their homes in the area.
+Similarly, the Ulster Defence Association, established in September 1971, began on the Shankill when vigilante groups such as John McKeague's Shankill Defence Association and the Woodvale Defence Association merged into a larger structure.
+Under the leadership of Charles Harding Smith and Andy Tyrie, the Shankill Road became a centre of UDA activity.
+Leading members such as James Craig, Davy Payne and Tommy Lyttle lived in the area.
 The Shankill was covered by the West Belfast Battalion of the UDA, which was divided into three companies: A (Glencairn and Highfield), B (middle Shankill), and C (lower Shankill).
 During the 1990s, C Company under Johnny Adair became one of the most active units in the UDA, with gunmen such as Stephen McKeag responsible for several murders.
 C Company would later feud with both the UVF and the rest of the UDA until 2003 when they were forced out.
 Following the exile of Adair and his supporters, as well as the murder of Alan McCullough, the lower Shankill UDA was once again brought into line with the rest of the movement under former Adair supporter Mo Courtney.